sagarmahindrakar7395/TataAigAssignment/README.md

 Project highlights:

-1.Taxi List screen :
+Taxi List screen :
-   1. It shows google map and one table view
+   - It shows google map and one table view
-   2. on click of tableviewcell it will call new API and reload tableview with animation
+   - on click of tableviewcell it will call new API and reload tableview with animation
-   3. on click of blue button it show detail page of map
+   - on click of blue button it show detail page of map Map screen :
-2. Map screen :
+   - Full screen of map view.
-   1. Full screen of map view.
+   - On map view scroll P2's lat long will update according to center of map view's location and new API will update the Taxi's arround.